sindresorhus/Settings/readme.md

 As with any `NSWindowController`, call `NSWindowController#close()` to close the preferences window.

+## Recommendation

+The easiest way to create the user interface within each panel is to use a [`NSGridView`](https://developer.apple.com/documentation/appkit/nsgridview) in Interface Builder.
+See the example project in this repo for a demo.

 ## Known issues

 ### The preferences window doesn't show